yannisEF/Reinforcement-learning-visualization/README.md

 # Reinforcement learning visualization tool

-**Link to a video presentation of the project** (French, english translation underway) : https://youtu.be/13yTPtvH4wY

 The tools were developped as part of a first year research project at the MSc of Computer Science at Sorbonne University in Paris.
 They aim to visualize a RL agent's gradient descent through the sampling of random directions casted around its position in the learning space.

+**Link to a video presentation of the project** (French, english translation underway) : https://youtu.be/13yTPtvH4wY A report is also available in *PANDROIDE_ELRHARBI-FLEURY_KERRICHE_AGUINI.pdf* (french, english translation underway).

 **In order to quickly visualize the tools' output, you can run:**
 > python savedVignette.py --directory SavedVignette --filename example_pendulum_5000_steps_large --darkBg True --rotate False

-The following readme quickly runs down the functionnalities of the tools, the instructions of which are coded in *example.sh* and *example_large.sh* (takes about an hour to compute).
+The following readme quickly runs down the functionnalities of the tool, the instructions of which can be run all at once in *example.sh* and *example_large.sh* (takes about an hour to compute).

 ## How to run Vignette step by step